DilyanaKom/softuni-react-habit-superhero/README.md

 # HabitSuperhero

-**HabitSuperhero** is a community-driven platform where users can join challenges, track their progress, and engage in discussions.
+**HabitSuperhero** is a community-driven platform where users can join healthy lifestyle challenges, track their progress, and engage in discussions.
 The app supports both official challenges (admin-created) and community challenges (user-generated), with features such as progress tracking via check options and comment sections.

 ## Features
 ### ✅ Challenges System (Official & Community Challenges)